-But this music video shifts abruptly and give you various different scenarios.
-Soon giant rectangular blocks appear and the sky.
-In the climax of the video, you start seeing giant men, formed of these tiny blocks, walk past you.
+But this music video shifts abruptly and gives you various different scenarios.
+Suddenly giant rectangular blocks appear in the sky.
+In the climax of the video, you start seeing giant men, formed of these tiny blocks, who then start walking past you.

-VRock is VR Music Player app that you can find on the Samsung gear.
-It offers you several different scenarios of where to visualize your music.
+Additionally, VRock is a virtual reality music Player app that you can find on the Samsung gear.
+It offers you several different scenarios wherein you can visualize your music.
 The cockpit scenario is quite interesting because it’s like your flying in space through a visualization field.